 On top of that, small local businesses have plenty to compete with:

-- Your competitors are (often) national or international chains, who can afford to run huge marketing campaigns and slash their prices at the drop of a hat.
+- Their competitors are (often) national or international chains, who can afford to run huge marketing campaigns and slash their prices at the drop of a hat.

-- You have to out-manoeuvre other local businesses, competing for the same slice of pie (left-over from the national brands).
+- They have to out-manoeuvre other local businesses, competing for the same slice of pie (left-over from the national brands).

-- And you have to compete against online businesses with fewer overheads, and a plethora of digital marketing tactics designed to convert in the click of a few buttons.
+- And they have to compete against online businesses with fewer overheads, and a plethora of digital marketing tactics designed to convert in the click of a few buttons.

 If any of these morale-crushing threats sound familiar (or you’re representing somebody who feels this pain), stick around, because I’m just about to tilt the balance back in your favour.

 As an agency, we’ve helped many brick and mortar businesses grow their digital presence, increase awareness within the local community and ultimately, get more customers through the door…

 …but after studying the guides in Einstein Marketer’s blog, I noticed something: I haven’t written any advertising guides for local businesses!

 If you’re the proud owner of a local store, restaurant, salon, bar, local service based business, or anything else that depends on customers physically entering your place of business, this is the place to be.